Washington State Route 167: Route description

 SR 167 begins at an interchange with I-5 in Tacoma, adjacent to the Emerald Queen Casino and near the Puyallup Indian Tribe headquarters.
 The interchange is fed by ramps leading to and from the Tacoma Dome area and Downtown Tacoma, with auxiliary ramps to East 28th Street and East Bay Street that connect to Portland Avenue East.
 SR 167 travels southeast along the south bank of the Puyallup River as a four-lane undivided highway, passing through farmland and industrial areas.
 It then enters the city of Puyallup and traverses an auto row at the north edge of downtown before turning north onto Meridian Avenue near the commuter rail station.
 SR 167 crosses the Puyallup River on a pair of bridges and turns east onto a freeway, where it begins a short concurrency with SR 161, which continues north on Meridian Avenue towards Federal Way.

 The four-lane freeway travels east over Milwaukee Avenue to a trumpet interchange with SR 512, where the concurrency with SR 161 ends.
 SR 167 gains a set of auxiliary lanes and enters a long curve to the north along the Puyallup River in Sumner, where it meets the west end of SR 410 near the city's train station.
 The highway turns north and follows a section of the Union Pacific Railroad through an industrial area along the White River in northern Sumner.
 SR 167 continues under a bluff along the west side of the White River Valley and crosses into King County as it passes through the suburban towns of Pacific and Algona.
 The Interurban Trail begins to parallel the freeway in Pacific, but veers northeast in Algona to follow the Union Pacific Railroad.

-SR 167 then gains a set of high-occupancy toll (HOT) lanes with variable rates of 50 cents to $9 for non-carpool and motorcycle traffic.
+SR 167 then gains a set of high-occupancy toll (HOT) lanes with variable rates of $1 to $15 for non-carpool and motorcycle traffic.
 The southbound HOT lane ends in Pacific, while the northbound lane begins in Auburn, forming a six-lane freeway.
 It then passes The Outlet Collection shopping mall, served by interchanges with 15th Street Southwest and SR 18, an east–west freeway with connections to Federal Way and Covington.
 SR 167 travels along Mill Creek and the Interurban Trail on the western side of downtown Auburn, passing the Emerald Downs racetrack and Auburn Municipal Airport, and traverses a rural part of the Green River Valley as it enters Kent.